 She has directed Seven, a documentary theatre piece about extraordinary women from across the globe who work for human rights, in New York, Boston, Washington, Aspen, London, Deauville, and New Delhi.

 Other credits include productions at the Mark Taper Forum, the Huntington, NY Shakespeare Festival, South Coast Repertory, the Vineyard, the Cherry Lane, 2econd Stage, Dallas Theatre Center, Actors Theatre of Louisville, Denver Center, Portland Stage, and many others.
 Lost and Found, her first short film, made with Mike Yionoulis, premiered at the Cleveland International Film Festival.
-They are collaborating on the transmedia project, Redhand Guitar, about five generations of musicians across an American century, and The Dread Pirate Project, about the malleability of identity between the digital and natural worlds.
+They are collaborating on Redhand Guitar, about five generations of musicians across an American century, and The Dread Pirate Project, about the malleability of identity between the digital and natural worlds.
+She is a recipient of a Princess Grace Fellowship, Statuette, and Works in Progress Grant.